beachmachine/django-jython/docs/quickstart.rst

 For this reason django-jython comes with some patches that are applied on runtime (this means you do **not** need to modify the sources of Django or Jython). django-jython tries to automatically apply these patches as early as possible, but sometimes this mechanism fails.
-To make sure the patching works, add these lines to the **very top** of the ``manage.py`` file of your application::
+To make sure the patching works, add these lines at the **very top** of the ``manage.py`` file of your application::

   #!/usr/bin/env python